Randomized Block Low-Rank Matrix Compression by Tagging: Block Nullification in Uniform BLR Matrix Compression

 \subsection{Asymptotic complexity of block nullification}

-We analyze the asymptotic complexity of Algorithm~\ref{alg:stepI_bn} by following its steps and quantifying the computational costs.
+We now analyze the asymptotic complexity of Algorithm~\ref{alg:stepI_bn}.
 Let $r = k + p$, where $k$ is the block rank and $p$ is the oversampling parameter, and let $s = 3^d m + r$, with $m$ denoting the block size.
-For the purpose of generality, we assume that $\mtx A$ is not necessarily self-adjoint.
-There are savings of a factor of 2 when the matrix is self-adjoint.
+For the purpose of generality, we do not assume that $\mtx A$ is self-adjoint.
+However, if that is the case, there are savings of a factor of 2.